mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 ### Summary

 Katagiri Roshi explains the difference between *manifested* and *unmanifested* karma, and why we need to understand both. *Unmanifested karma* is the reason why we have to take responsibility for our individual behavior, because it is sort of an impression remaining behind our actions – as opposed to *manifested karma*, which appears in one moment and disappears in the next.
 In terms of the Twelve Links of Dependent Origination, unmanifested karma is *samskara*.
 (It is also related to *alayavijnana*: storehouse consciousness.)
-Despite its role in morality, unmanifested karma itself completely neutral in nature.
+Despite its role in morality, unmanifested karma itself is completely neutral in nature.
 If you get a taste of this karma beyond the intellectual, you can turn over a new leaf, because karma is nothing but energy: it is the mainspring of [creative] vitality.

 ### Transcript